valydumitru01/GLESC/README.md

 - #### **CMake**
   CMake is an open-source, cross-platform family of tools designed to build, test, and package software.
-CMake is used to control the software compilation process using simple platform and compiler-independent configuration files, and generate native makefiles and workspaces that can be used in the compiler environment of your choice.
+CMake is used to control the software compilation process using simple platform and compiler-independent configuration files and generate native makefiles and workspaces that can be used in the compiler environment of your choice.

   > [**Download link**][CMake-download]